casys-kaist/glet/README.md

 **Example scripts will be added in the future**

-# Future Plans
+# Future Plans (*Updated 2022-09-29*)

 Below is a list of items/features that are planned to be added to this repo.

-- Source code of all SW components used in experimentation: standalone inference binary, standalone scheduler, request generator, backend server, frontend server and proxy server
+- Source code of all SW components used in experimentation: standalone inference binary, standalone scheduler, request generator, backend server, frontend server and proxy server (**completed**)

 - Scripts used for executing and analyzing experiments